granadahfg/granadahfg.github.io/index.md

   url="assets/img/avocados.jpg"
 %}

 Embargos, tariffs, and bans are some of the tools available to governments to influence trade routes.
 In 1914 the United States placed a ban on avocados to limit the spread of fruit flies.
-During most of this period, Californian provided most of the necessary avocados for the US.
+During most of this period, California provided most of the necessary avocados for the US.
 By 1993, the main exporter of Avocados to the US was Chile.

 <iframe
     src="assets/html/avocado_trade.html"